Updated April 2026

 Security controls

-Multi-factor authentication, endpoint detection, patching cadence and backup practices all matter to underwriters.
+Multi-factor authentication, endpoint detection, patching cadence and backup practices all influence underwriting decisions.

 📝